N747GE: Service with General Electric

 N747GE with CFM56 engine on the #2 pylon at the Mojave Airport in 2002.

 General Electric Aircraft Engines (GE) purchased the aircraft after Pan Am's bankruptcy to serve as an airborne laboratory, specifically for testing jet engines from GE and its joint venture partners.
 The aircraft received several modifications, including removing seats, strengthening the left wing and tail for flight testing and installing data systems.
 Although intended for testing GE-developed engines, the aircraft was not fitted with General Electric CF6 engines and instead retained its original Pratt & Whitney JT9D engines.
 According to the company, no economically viable GE-powered 747s were available for purchase at the time.

-Using a four-engine aircraft allowed GE to swap out the engine on the #2 pylon for an engine under test.
+GE used a four-engine aircraft to swap out the engine on the #2 pylon for an engine under test.
 The company could then measure fuel burn and engine performance while also subjecting the test engine to difficult conditions such as a high angle of attack during aircraft stalls, zero-G operations, large sideslips and sustained flight in icing conditions.
 The aircraft first began flight testing out of Mojave Airport in California.
 In 2003, GE's flight test operations moved into a new hangar at the nearby Victorville Airport.

 They used a total of 11 engine models and 39 different kinds of engine builds, beginning with the massive General Electric GE90 for the Boeing 777.
 Other notable tests include the CFM International CFM56 and its successor the CFM International LEAP for narrow-bodies, the Engine Alliance GP7000 for the Airbus A380, the General Electric GEnx for the Boeing 787 and 747-8, the General Electric CF34 for regional jets and the General Electric Passport for business jets.

 GE acquired another testbed aircraft in 2010, a newer Boeing 747-400.
 Facing growing maintenance costs, difficulty obtaining parts and a lack of modern navigation systems, GE made the decision to retire the aircraft.
 The aircraft made its last test flight with a GEnx engine under evaluation on January 25, 2017.

 N747GE on display at the Pima Air & Space Museum in 2020.

 The final flight of the aircraft occurred on November 15, 2018, when the aircraft departed from GE's test center Victorville and landed at Davis–Monthan Air Force Base, to be donated to the Pima Air & Space Museum, where it has been placed on display.

 Throughout its life, the aircraft flew approximately 90,000 hours and 19,251 cycles, including 3,916 hours testing various engines.